 Various fungicides are registered for use in controlling tomato late blight.
 Some categories of fungicides are appropriate in conventional systems, and others are appropriate in organic systems.
 For either production system type, it is critical to apply fungicides before initial infection for best control of late blight.

 Commercial producers in Wisconsin have adopted use of Blitecast.
 This disease-forecasting tool indicates appropriate timing for preventive fungicide applications based on favorable weather.
 This tool can aid in reducing the need for multiple, calendar-based fungicide applications prior to actual disease risk.
-For Wisconsin- specific fungicide recommendations, please refer to Commercial Vegetable Production in Wisconsin (A3422), a guide available through the UW Extension Learning Store website.
+For Wisconsin- specific fungicide recommendations, click here for a list of fungicides registered for commercial use, or refer to Commercial Vegetable Production in Wisconsin (A3422), a guide available through the UW Extension Learning Store website.
 Or, for home garden fungicide recommendations, see Home Vegetable Garden Fungicides (XHT1211), a fact sheet available through the UW Plant Disease Diagnostic Clinic website.